brunosa3/smart_surveillance/README.md

 ### This part is needed for module b)
 Here we need to compile the multi object tracker we have customized from [FastMOT](https://github.com/GeekAlexis/FastMOT)
 #### Install for x86 Ubuntu
 Make sure to have [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) installed.
 The image requires NVIDIA Driver version >= 450 for Ubuntu 18.04 and >= 465.19.01 for Ubuntu 20.04.
-We have built and test it stabely with Driver version 510.47.03 and CUDA Version 11.6 on Ubuntu 20.04:
+We have built and tested it stabely with Driver version 510.47.03 and CUDA Version 11.6 for a RTX-3080/3090 GPU equipped Ubuntu 20.04 server:
 ```terminal
 # change directory
 cd smart_surveillance/